nv-morpheus/morpheus-experimental/operational-technology/README.md

 #### Model accuracy

-The label distribution in the dataset is not imbalanced, so we do not use the accuracy score.
+The label distribution in the dataset is imbalanced, so we do not use the accuracy score.
 Instead, we use F1 weighted as the metric.
 The F1 score was over 0.91 on a test set.

 #### Training script